bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain benefit(s) using `client-side routing`?
 > Answer: